- For Intended Parents

 Communication frequency is also important to agree upon.
 While some people prefer to check in regularly and be more engaged during the process, others may only want to have limited or as-needed contact for reasons such as privacy.

 Aside from communication methods and frequency, it’s also important to communicate the expectations for any attempt and the overall journey.
-Below are the examples of items that you could discuss with the intended parents.
+Below are examples of items that you could discuss with the intended parents.

 A lot of intended parents have waited years to have a child.
 It’s understandable when the embryo transfer is successful and you become pregnant, that they are excited and may frequently ask for updates, which could become overwhelming.